Saline – Attractions

 Saline History & Depot Museum

-The 1870s Saline Depot complex includes the station agent’s office, freight house, livery barn, a furnished caboose from 1906, and a restored Eclipse windmill.
-Exhibits focus on local history.
-A walk-bike trail follows the old railroad track.
+The 1870s Saline Depot complex includes the station agent’s office, freight house, livery barn, a furnished caboose from 1884, and a restored Eclipse windmill.
+Walking/biking trail along the old railroad track.
+Local history exhibits; guide available.
 Open Sat.
-11 a.m.-3 p.m.
-A guide will be available on museum grounds. salinehistory2@gmail.com, salinehistory.org/depot-museum
+11 a.m.–3 p.m. salinehistory2@gmail.com, www.salinehistory.org/depot-museum

 Washtenaw Farm Council Grounds

-Established in 1955, this 40-acre facility hosts many gatherings, including antiques markets, 4-H shows, auctions, model train expos, gun shows, tractor pulls, horse shows, and the Saline Community Fair. info@washtenawfarmcouncil.org, washtenawfarmcouncil.org
+Established in 1955, this 40-acre facility hosts many events, including 4-H shows, auctions, model train expos, gun shows, tractor pulls, horse shows, book sales, pro wrestling, and the Saline Community Fair. info@washtenawfarmcouncil.org, washtenawfarmcouncil.org

 Weber-Blaess School

 This 1860s one-room schoolhouse, moved from outside town, is a living history museum.
-Open by appointment for visits, meetings, and functions. britnela@salineschools.org or cheryl.hoeft@gmail.com, facebook.com/SalineWeberBlaess
+Open by appointment for visits, meetings, and functions. pufferb@salineschools.org, www.salinehistory.org/weber-blass

 Wellers

 This former Henry Ford mill and factory on the banks of the Saline River is on the National Register of Historic Places.
-The 10-acre property includes complete banquet and reception facilities, an outdoor dance gazebo pavilion, and a place for riverside weddings.
+The 10-acre property includes banquet and reception facilities, an outdoor dance gazebo pavilion, and a place for riverside weddings.
 Open house every Sat.
-11 a.m.-1 p.m.
-Private tours during the week available by appointment. wellers2@aol.com, wellersweddings.com
+11 a.m.–1 p.m.
+Private tours during the week by appointment. wellers2@aol.com, www.wellersweddings.com